 Reversing the Effects of Tooth Decay

-In a way, by stopping the demineralization process, you’re reversing tooth decay.
-But a more accurate way to look at it is that you’ve prevented the tooth decay from damaging the tooth.
-With this said, you must get rid of the tooth decay, or it will simply continue damaging your tooth again.
+Technically, by stopping the demineralization process, you’re reversing the tooth decay process.
+More accurately, you’ve prevented the tooth decay from damaging the tooth.
+However, it is important to get rid of the tooth decay, or it will simply resume damaging your tooth again.

-If you’ve caught it early enough.
-Stepping up your oral hygiene routine and following your dentist’s recommendations may be enough to get rid of and stop the damage from tooth decay.
+If you’ve caught it early enough, stepping up your oral hygiene routine and following your dentist’s recommendations may be enough to get rid of and stop the damage from tooth decay.
+Remineralization is a natural process where fluoride from toothpaste and minerals found in saliva work to strengthen tooth enamel and can restore the tooth’s surface before a cavity develops.

 When Tooth Decay Cannot Be Reversed